BonnierNews/exp-config/README.md

 $ NODE_ENV=production node app
 ```

 When starting an application in this way exp-config will instead load [app_root]/config/production.json.
-Likewise, it's common have a separate configuration file for tests, and using NODE_ENV=test when running them.
+Likewise, it's common to have a separate configuration file for tests, and using NODE_ENV=test when running them.

 ## Overriding configuration values